erasureprotocol/docs/erasure-quant-docs/erasure-quant-overview.md

 #### Signal Scoring Frequency

 Signal uploads will be scored daily \(see Evaluating Data below\).
-You don't need to upload a new CSV each day in order to be scored.
-Your most recently uploaded CSV of signals will continue to be scored each day going forward, even if you don't upload a new CSV or signals.
+Your submission is valid for 60 days from the time of submission.
+After that, you will no longer be eligible for payments and will be removed from the leaderboard.
+You will still receive scores, and as soon as you submit again, you will be eligible for payouts.

 #### **Staking**